voschezang/coding-handbook/management-principles.md

+**Systems & Processes**

+Any system can be modeled as a black box with inputs and outputs.
+Given an objective (e.g. provide value) or a key result (e.g. making money), the progress can be understood using this simplified system:

+- *Input*: money moving into the system (over time).
+E.g. through sales, or services being delivered to customers.
+    - This can be defined as *throughput*
+- *Output*: operational expenses (over time).
+The cost to turn inventory into sold products.
+- *Inventory*: everything else.
+This category doesn't (yet) create value.
+Investments that can be sold.
+    - The longer inventory sits idle the lower the relative ROI.
+This drags down the performance of the whole.

+Be careful not to make the boundary of the system too small, as it will lead to optimization of local optima.

+Using these measurable properties, a universal system-metric would be: `input - output - inventory`.
+Any choice can be evaluated using this metric.
+Is the change going to improve this metric in a given timespan?

+From this definition, it follows that any work that does not contribute towards throughput is either an investment or a complete waste.

+> Working on the right thing > investing (e.g. optimizing, learning) > working on the wrong thing (over-producing)

+As a complement to this metric, a relative ROI can be defined as: `(input - output) / inventory` (where inventory is never zero).
+Beware that this metric doesn't include absolute profit.
+Any comparison will have to be adjusted for scale (e.g. thousands or millions).

+The future profitability can be defined as the [expected value](https://en.wikipedia.org/wiki/Expected_value) of the first metric: `E[input] - E[output] - E[inventory]`.
+Naturally, the [risk-adjusted return](https://en.wikipedia.org/wiki/Risk-adjusted_return_on_capital) is obtained by dividing this metric by the variance (or some other proxy for risk).

+**Propagation of errors**

+>  A chain is no stronger than its weakest link.

+The variance of a system is [equal](https://en.wikipedia.org/wiki/Bienaym%C3%A9%27s_identity) to the sum of the variance of each individual component and the covariances between them.
+In systems with high dependence (correlation), any bottleneck will greatly impact the product of the system.
+The typical example of this is traffic congestion.

+The only way to exclude bottlenecks is to let the system run at partial capacity; build in slack.
+This requires a system to have more capacity than market demand, resulting in a a tradeoff between having formation of bottlenecks and resource efficiency.

+Hence, a *bottleneck* can be defined as: any resource that has capacity ≤ than the demand placed upon it.

+The first step is to [find and study](https://en.wikipedia.org/wiki/PDCA) bottlenecks.
+Then resolve them.
+If this is not possible, either:

+- Improve their efficiency and reduce their variance.
+- Ensure that the resource is used for the right job.

+In the same spirit, it can be concluded that any idle time of non-bottleneck resources is perfectly fine.
+This can even be preferable over over-production (which will increase inventory).

 **Measure of Success**

 Define a proper measure of success.
 Evaluate whether the assignment could be successful (outcome-based) without meeting the requirements.